ml242/dossier/README.md

 <!-- why doesnt the text toggle locally?
 Don't want to break the thing.
  -->

+Needs to say what we're looking at what event / all that shit
   Event title gets displayed at the top
   Game mode can start with a toggle check box.

+  linked connections whatever

+  Faker game.

+  Write some copy for the event container.

 Game mode
 10 right guesses | 3 wrongs to increment counter